Pump Application using Pulsed Electromagnets for Liquid reLocation

 What is PAPELL ?

 PAPELL is a technology demonstrator experiment that is meant to carry on one of the research topics of Steve Papell.
 Steve Papell was a NASA scientist, who in 1963 had the idea to pump rocket fuel with the help of electromagnetic fields.
 Therefore, he invented a so called ferrofluid - tiny ferrite particles emulsified in oil or water – and a respective pumping mechanism.

 The project team, consisting of members of KSat, revisits this concept and aims to demonstrate a general pumping mechanism.
 In early 2017, the participation in the High-Flyer student contest - "Überflieger" - of the German Space Administration DLR started and consequently, PAPELL was chosen as one out of three teams to send the experiment to the International Space Station (ISS).
 More on the High-Flyer student contest is written below.

-In the second experimental area, it is to be examined if and how solids can be transported through a pipe system by use of ferrofluid.
-The solids are implemented in the form of colored beads which are, in a later stage of the experiment, aimed to be separated by color.
+In the second experimental area, it is to be examined if and how solids can be transported through a pipe system by using ferrofluid.
+The solids are implemented in the form of coloured beads which are, in a later stage of the experiment, aimed to be separated by colour.
 To this end, the pipe system contains a bifurcation, which is, through a specific programming of the ferrofluid motion, supposed to act as a separator.